devxoul/CocoaSeeds/README.md

 ```

-Using CocoaSeeds
+How to Use CocoaSeeds
 ----------------

 ### 1. Write Seedfile

-*Seedfile* is a ruby script that demonstrates dependencies.
-You can specify third party libraries from GitHub repository with simple expressions.
-CocoaSeeds currently supports GitHub only, but supporting many other sources are in our future roadmap.
+A *Seedfile* is a ruby script that manifests the dependencies of your project.
+You can manage third party libraries by simply specifying them in the Seedfile.
+Currently, CocoaSeeds supports only GitHub repositories.
+However, we are planning to support other version control systems.

-Let's make an empty file named **Seedfile** in the same directory with your Xcode project file.
-Then open it with your preferred editor.
+Let's make an empty file named **Seedfile** in the directory where your Xcode project file is located.
 Here is a sample Seedfile:

 **Seedfile**